Walter Neumann

-Walter David Neumann (born 1 January 1946) is a British mathematician who works in topology, geometric group theory, and singularity theory.
-He is an emeritus professor at Barnard College, Columbia University.
+Walter David Neumann (1 January 1946 – 24 September 2024) was a British-American mathematician who worked in topology, geometric group theory, and singularity theory.
+He was a professor at Barnard College, Columbia University.
 Neumann obtained his Ph.D. under the joint supervision of Friedrich Hirzebruch and Klaus Jänich at the University of Bonn in 1969.

-He is a son of the mathematicians Bernhard Neumann and Hanna Neumann.
+He was a son of the mathematicians Bernhard Neumann and Hanna Neumann.
 His brother Peter M. Neumann was also a mathematician.

+Walter Neumann was elected a member of the European Academy of Sciences in 2002.

-He is in the Inaugural Class of Fellows of the American Mathematical Society.
+He was in the Inaugural Class of Fellows of the American Mathematical Society, starting from 2013.

+Neumann died on 24 September 2024, at the age of 78.